bimaputra1/Azure-MLE-Capstone/README.md

 ### Results

 `Voting Ensemble` was the best model generated with an accuracy of 86 %.
-These are the parameters generated from this model.
+These are the parameters generated from its inner estimator with run nomber 245 which is StandardScalerWrapper ExtremeRandomTrees.

 ```
 min_samples_leaf=0.035789473684210524,